 The primary challenge we faced was working with LLMs that have limited context windows, particularly when generating SQL queries for tasks that require retaining context over multiple steps.
 Smaller models, such as Llama and Titan, have significant restrictions on the number of tokens they can process, making it difficult to maintain a coherent conversation that includes follow-up questions or clarifications.

 While the specific task we focused on was generating SQL queries, the underlying challenge of limited context windows applies broadly to any complex task involving multi-step reasoning or dynamic conversation management.
 These limitations necessitate creative solutions like prompt chaining to extend a model’s capability.
+In practice, any team searching for the best LLM must examine how well a model preserves context when the interaction unfolds across several steps.

 Prompt chaining to extend the capability of smaller LLMs